Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

   primary keys being monotonic from mysql.
 This caused some data to be disclosed to the wrong users.
 - In certain situations, two nodes might both believe they are the leader, and both try to serve writes.
-If so, there\'s no easy way to reconcile the writes.
+If so, there's no easy way to reconcile the writes.
 - Be careful about setting the right timeout; if the timeout is too short, there might be unnecessary failovers, which would increase